Joystream/joystream/testnets/acropolis/discovery-module.md

 None.

-### `set_bootstrap_nodes`
+### `set_bootstrap_endpoints`

 #### Payload

 - implied root origin
-- `bootstrapNodes`: a vector of URL prefixes
+- `bootstrapEndpoints`: a vector of URL prefixes

 #### Description

-Allow root to set the current bootstrap nodes.
-Note that the number of nodes is never expected to grow large, as new nodes are discovered from this set of boostrap nodes - therefore always setting the entire vector is sufficient.
+Allow root to set the current bootstrap endpoints.
+Note that the number of endpoints is never expected to grow large, as new nodes are discovered from this set of boostrap nodes - therefore always setting the entire vector is sufficient.

 #### Errors

 - Not root origin
-- Empty bootstrap node vector
+- Empty bootstrap endpoint vector
 - Empty vector entries

 #### Side effect(s)

-`bootstrapNodes` is updated.
+`bootstrapEndpoints` is updated.

 #### Event(s)